Subscribie/docs/tasks/tools/install-subscribiecli.rst

 .. note:: If you're on a Mac, make sure python3 (or python3.6, or python3.7)
           is in your PATH.
-MacOS 10.14 and above defaults to zsh so you need to edit your ~/.zshrc file to ensure python 3 (or aboveis in your path.
+MacOS 10.14 and above defaults to zsh so you need to edit your ~/.zshrc file to ensure python 3 (or above) is in your path.
 For example, at the bottom of your :code:`~/.zshrc` file:

           .. code-block:: shell